 If you want to see some other programming contributions, check me out on GitLab.

 LaTeX class for composing essays in proper MLA format.
 Supports images, tables, automatic citations, running headers and most anything else you’d want.

 My magnum opus: a program which prints out an ASCII penis (

 Seth’s Server-Side Preprocessor

-I hand-write the HTML and CSS for this website completely by hand.
-The headers, OpenGraph info, metadata and so-on are all generated by a custom CGI script for this website called “Seth's Server-Side Preprocessor”, or “S3P” for short.
+I write the HTML and CSS for this website completely from scratch.
+The headers, OpenGraph info, metadata and so-on are all generated by a custom CGI script for this website called “Seth’s Server-Side Preprocessor”, or “S3P” for short.
 The body HTML (as well as some basic metadata) is stored in a

 .s3p file, and upon being requested is run through the script before being piped back to the client.
 It’s about four times faster than PHP, at least in my usage case.